Have you any Docker?

 Upgrading

-When a new version of partsbin is released, you can upgrade simply by travelling to where you put docker-compose.yaml and running the following:
+When a new version of partsbin is released, you can upgrade simply by going to where you put docker-compose.yaml and running:

 docker compose pull